Surveying Extended GMSB Models with mh=125 GeV: A New Calculation of the Soft Spectrum

 Finally, the derivatives of the wavefunctions can be obtained from the integral expressions:

-and using the relation between the wavefunctions and the anomalous dimensions:\footnote{We note that \cite{ChackoPonton} also used an incorrect equation for wavefunction renormalization, ${dZ\over dt} = \gamma Z$.
+using the relation between the wavefunctions and the anomalous dimensions\footnote{We note that \cite{ChackoPonton} used an equation for wavefunction renormalization, ${dZ\over dt} = \gamma Z$, which is incorrect whenever $V$ and $\gamma$ do not commute.
 From this starting point, \cite{ChackoPonton} derive a formula for $ m_{ab}^2$ that contains a spurious extra term which goes as the commutator of $\gamma$ above and below the messenger scale.
 This must be incorrect, because it is not Hermitian.
-In any event, it drops out of the Lagrangian when sandwiched between $\Phi_a^\dagger\Phi_b$. }
+However, it drops out of the Lagrangian when sandwiched between $\Phi_a^\dagger\Phi_b$. }

-where $Z=V^\dagger V$, and $\gamma$ is the matrix of anomalous dimensions as a function of the non-holomorphic running couplings, which we will denote by $\tilde\lambda(t)$.
+Here $\gamma$ is the matrix of anomalous dimensions as a function of the non-holomorphic running couplings, which we will denote by $\tilde\lambda(t)$.
 These are related to the holomorphic couplings via